10 Things You Should Never Do While Pumping Gas

 In Case of Fire

 If you do experience a fire when refueling, back away from the vehicle.
 Leave the nozzle in place and notify a gas station employee right away.
-These 20 hidden things in your home may be a fire hazard.

 Use the Right Container